mic-yu/tdlearning-project/README.md

    `python download_artifact.py`

 Using CHTC.
 Heres an intro <https://chtc.cs.wisc.edu/uw-research-computing/htc-roadmap#main>.
-1. Place the CHTC submit files (build.sub, sweep.sub, sweep.sh) outside of the tdgoal repository.
+1. Place the CHTC submit files (build.sub, sweep.sub, sweep.sh) located in tdgoal/CHTC/ outside of the tdgoal repository.
 2. Build the .sif image for the container you will be using.
 I already wrote the build.sub file.
 Follow the guide at <https://chtc.cs.wisc.edu/uw-research-computing/apptainer-htc#build-your-own-container>
    to build the image.
 3. Add your wandb_api in sweep.sh.
 Edit sweep.sub to change the resources you want to request per job and the number of jobs you want to submit (the number after the word "queue").